ICT for Health and Wellbeing

 - “Nothing about us, without us”:

-SPIDER actively works with the digital principles, among which the need to develop solutions with the end user is central.
+SPIDER actively works with the Digital Investment Principles, among which the need to develop solutions with the end user is central.
 Whether the ICT is to be used by clinicians, or community health workers, their involvement at early stage of ICT development is necessary.

 - Evidence based interventions.